things to do in cusco

 sacsayhuaman

 Firstly, according to historians, Sacsayhuaman had a religious and military function, serving as a fortress, a place of surveillance, a barracks, and a center of worship for the god Lightning (Illapa).
 The construction process of its giant walls is a great mystery to this day, with stone blocks weighing up to 300 tons each.
-Being able to visit the place is an incredible experience for the varied and beautiful views that you will be able to observe.
-One of the best things to do in Cusco, don’t miss it for anything.
+Being able to visit the place is an incredible experience because of the varied and beautiful views that you will be able to observe.
+One of the best things to do in Cusco is don’t miss it for anything.

 b.
 Qenqo